percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 - [EVEREST-1071](https://perconadev.atlassian.net/browse/EVEREST-1071)- We've introduced a **deleting** state that will persist until all resources belonging to that backup are removed.

-- [EVEREST-1214](https://perconadev.atlassian.net/browse/EVEREST-1214) - We've made it easier to manage backup schedules by removing the restriction on deleting PostreSQL schedules.
+- [EVEREST-1214](https://perconadev.atlassian.net/browse/EVEREST-1214) - We've made it easier to manage backup schedules by removing the restriction on deleting PostgreSQL schedules.

 - [EVEREST-1223](https://perconadev.atlassian.net/browse/EVEREST-1223) - Starting with Percona Everest 1.1.0, you cannot edit the region and bucket for the existing backup storage.